 Make sure everybody knows that if they want to come and see the new baby, they had best be bringing a dish of something with them!
 And maybe a carton of milk if your out of tea-making goods due to the number of guests.
 If you live away from your friends and family, try and join some groups such as NCT to find some support.

 Don’t feel guilty if you have to ask people to visit in a couple of weeks rather than tomorrow.
 Remember that you are dealing with major surgery as well as a new baby.
 If you need to, change your answering machine message every couple of days to let everybody know how your doing and when you will be up for visitors or just keep them updated via Facebook.

 Give yourself time and space to come to terms with what happened.

 Well, as much as you can when you have a baby to look after.
 Your path to motherhood may not have gone exactly how you expected.
-Furthermore you may feel cheated out of one of the most primal, natural experiences that you should have had.
-That it was your right to have a vaginal birth and it didn’t happen.
+Furthermore you may feel cheated out of one of an experience that you feel you should have had.
 If you need to grieve over what you feel you have lost, then do so.
 If you have somebody to speak to about it then even better.
 But you will for sure have people telling you that “at least baby is healthy and well”.
 Just nod your head, ignore them and move on.
 If they’re close to you then you can let them know why its not as easy as it sounds, so that you don’t need to hear it again.
 Explain that baby might be sound but you didn’t come out of it quite as well.

 Give yourself time to bond with baby